Debate 3 of 18

 In Session

 Consider a client who hears voices.
 A standard psychiatric frame diagnoses psychosis and considers medication.
-A Foucauldian frame asks: who benefits from calling this "psychosis"?
-A Hearing Voices Network approach validates the voices as meaningful experience.
-All three have clinical consequences — for the client's identity, treatment, and relationship to their own experience.
+A Foucauldian frame does not ask who benefits from the word, since that assumes power is something somebody holds.
+It asks what the word makes possible: what gets recorded, who is now authorized to decide, and what the client becomes able and unable to say about themselves once they are a person with psychosis.
+A Hearing Voices Network approach treats the voices as meaningful experience to be worked with rather than symptoms to be eliminated.
+All three have clinical consequences: for the client's identity, treatment, and relationship to their own experience.

 Toward Resolution